 This is a story about relationships, especially marriages, and the many ways they can start, falter, fail, or be damaged irreparably — or maybe, with hard work, redeemed.
 It’s also about trauma and domestic abuse, and the lasting repercussions of those events for victims.

-With this second book, this series has become not just another Icelandic diversion for me (although it is still that), but also a compelling story about a character I have become invested in.
+With this fourth book, this series has become not just another Icelandic diversion for me (although it is still that), but also a compelling story about a character I have become invested in.
 I’m excited to continue reading and see what Inspector Erlender is up to next time.